ForestAdmin/documentation-user-guide/collections/actions/create-a-record.md

 # Create a record

-To create a new record, click the **Add** button from the Table view.
+To create a new record, click the **Add** button from the Table View.

 ![](<../../.gitbook/assets/2020-01-17_00.18.43.png>)